Transition To Professional Practice Program for Registered Nurses (TPPP-RN) 2021

 - Access to additional learning resources and educational opportunities throughout the year.

 Clinical Placement Opportunities

-Clinical placements are conducted in the Medical and Surgical wards and various specialty areas allowing the new Registered Nurse to develop a wide range of Paediatric nursing skills.
+Clinical placements are conducted in the Medical, Surgical wards and various specialty areas, allowing the newly registered Nurse to develop a wide range of professional and Paediatric nursing skills.
 Successful applicants will be asked for their preferences prior to commencing their contracts.
 Placements in 2022 are dependent on service needs and may include:

-Positions will be offered at 0.84FTE (or full time in selected areas)
+Positions will be offered at 0.84FTE or full time in some areas.